Teachers' review: Sean

 Escaping the big smoke

 I’ve been very fortunate to have experienced living, working and travelling in different cultures and wanted to put a few words together for a short review of my teaching experience in Shizuoka, Japan.

 … My teaching adventure in Japan began whist I staying with my friend Taku san in Tokyo during 2007 after having recently returned from a voluntary teaching placement in Darjeeling, India.

 I was looking for a teaching position in an interesting part of Japan - not that working anywhere in Japan wouldn’t be enough of a fascinating experience on its own, but getting away from the big smoke and hopefully much nearer to the countryside seemed so much more appealing.

 I was most grateful to Taku san for giving me his insights in to the history and current events of this extraordinary city.
 We had been having great times exploring his favourite parts of Tokyo, but I suspected that by now I had probably stretched my friend’s hospitality far enough as he was kindly sharing his typically small Tokyo apartment near to the Korakuen area with me.
-So it was perfect timing for both of us that I was offered work at the Bowers English School in Shizuoka prefecture and was thrilled to have been given this unique opportunity.
+So it was perfect timing for both of us that I was offered work at this school in Shizuoka prefecture and was thrilled to have been given this unique opportunity.

 A Shinkansen ticket heading west

 I bid a fond farewell wave to Taku san at Tokyo Shinkansen station,

 reflecting on the journey ahead with both excitement and some trepidation but looking forward to enjoying a bento box full of Japanese lunch time delicacies.